‘A gothic folk tale’

 “Hagazussa is a beautifully crafted, stylish and thought-provoking gothic horror film,” Raven Banner managing partner James Fler said.
 Business partner Michael Paszt added: “Feigelfield’s vision, and attention to the craft of filmmaking, definitely makes him an exciting new filmmaker to watch.
 We are very pleased to be part of this amazing film.”

 “The aim of Hagazussa was to dissect the mind of the main character Albrun, a simple goatherd living in solitude and tormented by the local town folk,” Feigelfeld said.
 “After researching old pagan beliefs and folklore about witches that were supposed to roam the mountain woods in those times, my interest was to develop a character that these folk tales would have branded as a witch, but to dig deeper into her psyche and see her as the traumatised, mistreated and finally delusional person that society constructed.”

 Feigelfeld said he wanted to understand the “utterly evil things people were led to do while suffering from psychosis in the Middle Ages” surrounded by superstition and religious persecution.
 “The film tries to depict a very personal and empathetic mental image of a nightmarish and sick mind.”

 ” …confidently bending genre rules with its minimalist dialogue and hallucinatory plot, which owes more to David Lynch or Lars von Trier than to more orthodox horror maestros.
-While its abstract, dreamlike tone will clearly make it a niche item, this classy art house chiller should appeal to more discerning genre fans and cult movie buffs generally.”
-Stephen Dalton, The Hollywood Reporter
+While its abstract, dreamlike tone will clearly make it a niche item, this classy art-house chiller should appeal to more discerning genre fans and cult movie buffs generally.”
+The Hollywood Reporter

-Hagazussa received its world premiere at Fantastic Fest in Austin, Texas in September 2017.
+Hagazussa received its world premiere at Fantastic Fest in Austin, Texas during September 2017.